Explorer Of The Seas Review and Specifications

 Follows the complete list of Explorer of the Seas restaurants and food bars.

 - Sapphire Restaurant (540-seat aft Dining Room with fixed seating for Dinner)

-- Johnny Rockets Restaurant (248-seat burger bar, extra fee applied)
+- Johnny Rockets Restaurant (248-seat burger bar, the extra fee applied)

-- Giovanni’s Table (Italian specialty restaurant, reservations recommended)
+- Giovanni’s Table (Italian speciality restaurant, reservations recommended)